R U OK Day: Start the conversation

 At Five Good Friends, we understand these are difficult and unsettling times.
 We take our role in the community incredibly seriously, we’re working with a vulnerable group of people, and it is our mission to help as much as we can in these times of stress and concern.

-R U Ok Day is just one day but we hope that you rely on us and your Helpers to provide the support and care you need to help you through these difficult times.
+R U Ok Day is just one day but we hope that our Members can rely on us to provide the support and care they need to help them through these difficult times.